Accessibility of library and information services

 RDI support services

 HAMK’s RDI support services are provided by a multi-professional RDI support team.
-The RDI support team has representatives from the library, Information Management, Communications and Project Services.
+The RDI support team includes representatives from the library, information management, communication and project services.
 Library and Information Services are responsible for co-ordinating the RDI support services.

 Publications follow the accessibility guidelines of the publishers.
 In addition, most of HAMK’s publications can be read openly online, which means that anyone can use them without logging in or paying a separate fee.